PurpleCloud-MT/General/Solutions/defensive_handbook.md

 # Purple Cloud - Blue Teaming Handbook
 ## Introduction
 After conducting the penetration test, the CISO will also ask you to review the relevant resources in the Azure cloud and discover the issues identified.
-Your work will have a direct impact on the security posture of the cloud environment, helping to identify and close vulnerabilities, enforce security policies, enable monitoring for resources and ultimately protect the organisation from potential compromise.
+Your work will have a direct impact on the security posture of the cloud environment, helping to identify and close vulnerabilities, enforce security policies, enable monitoring for resources and ultimately protect the organization from potential compromise.
 Look at the big picture and try to find the vulnerabilities and misconfigurations that will be reported to the CISO so they can take corrective action and implement a security strategy.
 ### Overview
 This handbook consists of four manuals highlighting the misconfigurations and threats associated with the cloud security challenges within PurpleCloud and show the mitigation/remediation steps from a defensive perspective.
 A participant should follow this handbook after finishing the offensive part of the project to understand and learn where the flaws are in the Azure resources exposed that allow an attacker to exploit them.